-The remainder of this paper is organized as follows: Section \ref{sec:relatework} reviews recent approaches to ASR correction based on LLMs, with a particular focus on the challenges posed by hallucination issues inherent to LLMs.
-Section \ref{ReliableLLM-CF} provides a detailed description of our proposed framework.
-Section \ref{experiments} presents comparative experiments on benchmark datasets, followed by a framework analysis in Section \ref{Analisis}.
-Section \ref{Discusion} summarizes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:relatework} reviews recent LLM-based ASR correction approaches, with a particular focus on hallucination challenges.
+Section~\ref{ReliableLLM-CF} details the proposed framework.
+Section~\ref{experiments} presents experimental results and analysis on benchmark datasets.
+Section~\ref{Analisis} provides further discussions, and Section~\ref{Discusion} concludes the paper.